 *Preferably activated for optimal digestion and gut health

 Arachidonic acid is a precursor in the synthesis of prostaglandins, thromboxanes and leukotrienes.
 These oxygen metabolites from a family of lipidic substances with innate biological activities.

-Source: butter, egg yolks from pasture-raised chickens, animal fats and organ meats are the source though people who are good converters can make arachidonic acid from certain foods like
+Source: butter (the best source), egg yolks from pasture-raised chickens, animal fats and organ meats are the source though people who are good converters can make arachidonic acid from certain foods.

 So if you eat more of the arachidonic foods you will never be deficient and it’s virtually impossible to overdose on this acid.